High humidity in a house is really uncomfortable—and can be unhealthy, too. Learn the symptoms and how to stop it.

 Not only does a heat pump cool your home in the summer, but it also pulls moisture out of the air, making it an ideal solution for homes in humid climates.

 And, because it’s so efficient, it can drastically cut your energy waste.

 Basically, heat pumps are the superheroes of the HVAC world (or, as we like to call them, the Tesla of HVAC).

-Be the first to get game-changing comfort and efficiency tips for your home.
+Be the first to get game-changing comfort and efficiency tips from the experts at Sealed.

 Even better: If your home is eligible, you can opt to get a new heat pump system for no (or very little) upfront cost.
-(Learn the details here and find out whether your home is eligible.)
+Find out if your home is eligible.

 Okay, so better HVAC is the most important thing in reducing humidity, but to get the most out of an updated system, it’s important to make sure that the air you condition stays inside your house.

 Step 2: Keep humid air outside—where it belongs